BuildingAtom/project-pages/index.markdown

 ---
 # Front matter.
 This is where you specify a lot of page variables.
+layout: default
 title:  "Example Page"
 date:   2023-06-16 03:03:01 -0400
 description: >- # Supports markdown
   This is the main project page and the page used to demonstrate how this works with all of the options for the Front Matter present
 show-description: true
+mathjax: true

 # Preview image for social media cards
-# image:
+image:
-#   path: /assets/img/twitter.png
+  path: /assets/img/twitter.png
-#   height: 100
+  height: 100
-#   width: 100
+  width: 100
-#   alt: Twitter Logo
+  alt: Twitter Logo

 # Only the first author is supported by twitter metadata
 authors: